kgn3400/message_log/readme.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/kgn3400/message_log) [![Validate% with hassfest](https://github.com/kgn3400/message_log/workflows/Validate%20with%20hassfest/badge.svg)](https://github.com/kgn3400/message_log/actions/workflows/hassfest.yaml)

-The Message log integration allows you to log and view logged messages in Home Assistant from a external system.
+The Message log integration allows you to log and view logged messages in Home Assistant added from a external system.
 Message can be created as info, attention, warning or error.

 For installation instructions until the Message log integrations is part of HACS, [see this guide](https://hacs.xyz/docs/faq/custom_repositories).